-curve developed in the assessment.
-At the time the update assessment was completed, gray triggerfish recruitment had been at low levels relative to the spawner-recruit curve (SEDAR 9 Update 2011b).
-The reason for low recruitment was unknown.
-Further, it was unknown whether recruitment in the near future will remain at these low levels or revert back to the levels projected by the spawner-recruit curve.
-At that time, the SSC set the ABC based on a low recruitment time period (i.e., 2005 through 2009) for 2012 and 2013 of 305,300 lbs ww (http://gulfcouncil.org/resources/SSC_Reports.php).
-The corresponding overfishing level (OFL) defined by the SSC was the yield at Fspr30%, equal to 401,600 lbs ww for these years.
-Results from the update stock assessment showed that the gray triggerfish stock is continuing to experience overfishing and the stock is overfished.
+(http://gulfcouncil.org/resources/SSC_Reports.php).
+The corresponding overfishing level (OFL) defined by the SSC was the yield at F{SPR30%}, equal to 401,600 lbs ww for these years.
+Results from the update stock assessment showed that the gray triggerfish stock was continuing to experience overfishing and the stock was overfished.
 In a March 2012 letter, NMFS informed the Council that the gray triggerfish stock was continuing to experience overfishing and was not making adequate progress to recover within the specified rebuilding period (NMFS 2012).